Supermagnum/passiveSonar/readme.txt

 A document on how to build a basic, single element towed hydrophone: https://swfsc.noaa.gov/uploadedFiles/Divisions/PRD/Programs/Coastal_Marine_Mammal/Barlow%20et%20al%202008%20HydrophoneConstruction_TM-417.pdf
 It's sensitivity is around -150 to -160 dB-V//microPa.
 The problem is that the opamp used in the mentioned document is not suitable for the voltage a USB connector delivers.
-Also, the hydrophone will need to be modified so it doesn't rotate.
-A suitable long enough fin with a weight on the end could be the best solution.

 Compined preamplifier and buffer circuit, one per crystal:
 The problem with piezoelectric and contact mics is that they are not well matched to typical audio inputs.